0xDarkSky/Blackjack/README.md

-# Blackjack-
+# Blackjack
-Simple Blackjack game written in Python, pretty basic, might need some improvements and updates
+Simple Blackjack game written in Python, pretty basic, might need some improvements and updates.